Turkey Coloring Contest Winners

 Today

-Windy with a mix of clouds and sun.
-High 41F.
-Winds WSW at 20 to 30 mph.
+Sunshine and clouds mixed.
+High 53F.
+Winds ESE at 5 to 10 mph.

 Tonight